macvincent/Advanced_Lane_Line_Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 A major issue is in the area of setting the parameters for the lane detection.
 The process is mostly based on trial and error and therefore is not efficient.
+EDIT: However, making use of [jupyter-widget](https://github.com/jupyter-widgets/ipywidgets) makes it much easier.

 The current pipline also fails when placed with more tricky roads.
-It detects the sharp drop in gradient between different shades of a lane and reads it as a lane.
+I worked around this by using the lane detected in the previous frame but this can be improved.
+Sharp drops in gradient between different shades of a lane and is also reade as a lane.
 The color detection threshold therefore needs to be worked on.

 The current pipline also fails on sharp curves.

-These are some issues with the current pipeline that needs to be worked on.
+These are some issues with the current pipeline that I need to be work on.